Skip to content

 • Active community support and decent documentation are required.

-• Initial deployment complexities are not an issue as they would be one-time and can be documented.
+• Initial deployment complexities are not a significant issue, as they are one-time and can be documented.

 • Version upgrades and security patch applications should be possible.